 Software to Assist with Reading

 Kurzweil 3000™ is a state of the art text-to-voice software program.
 Kurzweil 3000 converts written text into a synthesized speech.
 This software is especially helpful for students who are dyslexic, for students who are visually impaired, and for students who are slow readers.
 Kurzweil 3000 helps students increase reading speed and comprehension.
 It uses a multisensory approach that allows students to both hear and see the text as they read.
-Kurzweil 3000 will even let students type text and hear the text as they type it.
+Kurzweil 3000 also offers writing tools that allow students to brainstorm topics, see a mind map and outline view of topics and subtopics, and type text and hear the text as they type it.
 The program is user-friendly and requires very little training time.
 Students may choose from a variety of voices and may adjust reading rate, font size, and the color as well as the amount of text highlighted.
 Kurzweil 3000 can also be installed on students’ laptops for a fee.

 - Students may have the Kurzweil 3000 software installed on his or her laptop to use for the duration of the time as a student at WVWC.
 The cost for this is a $100 technology fee to the Learning Center.
 This fee must be paid in cash or by personal check made out to Friends of the Learning Center – WVWC.
 The student will sign an agreement to bring his or her laptop to the Technology Coordinator before taking it to the Helpdesk for any repairs and prior to graduation and leaving campus to have the software uninstalled.
 If the student purchases a new laptop, the software must be uninstalled from the old laptop before it can be installed on the new laptop.
 See the Technology Coordinator for Kurzweil 3000 installations.